Calysto/chuck/docs/API.md

 NOTE: under Windows, a window may ask you for permission to connect.
 You only need to select ```unblock``` once.

 As a result of making the connection, you hear a sine tone playing on and on.
-It sounds a little like the Myro beep(), except that it keeps going until you make it stop.
 How do you make it stop?
 By disconnecting it from your sound output device.

 ```python
 s.disconnect()